ovh/docs/pages/cloud/dedicated/hotswap_raid_soft/guide.en-asia.md

 ### On Windows

-#### Step 1: Identify the disk.
+#### Step 1: Identify the disk

 To illustrate the purpose of this guide, we assume that we have received an alert for the`/dev/sdb` disk.
 The disk is defective, and we want to hot-swap it. **Please adapt the details of this guide according to your specific situation.**

 > [!primary]
 >
 > It is important to launch the command terminal as an administrator, so that you do not receive any errors.
 >

 To begin, test and check the **Serial Number** of the disk concerned.
 In the screenshot below, the storage is not really defective, but we will act as if it were.

 ![smart_sdb_windows](images/smart_sdb_windows.png){.thumbnail}

 Here, you will note that:

 - the "**SDB**" disk has failed due to uncorrected errors
 - its **Serial Number** corresponds to the alert received (via the datacentre or any other monitoring tool)

-#### Step 2: Retrieve the disk’s position.
+#### Step 2: Retrieve the disk’s position

 You will now need to find the **Slot ID** and the **Enclosure ID** of the disk concerned.
 To do this, use the «sas2ircu» tool already installed on the server.